Lares Trek FAQs

 When do we reach Machu Picchu and how much time do we spend there?

-You will reach Machu Picchu early in the morning on Day 4th.
-You´ll have two hours tour of the Machu Picchu.
-After the tour you will have a few hours of free time to explore the area on your own before the group travels by bus to Aguas Calientes where we catch the train back to Cusco.
+You will arrive at Machu Picchu early on Day 4.
+A guided tour lasting approximately two hours will immerse you in the site’s history and breathtaking landscapes.
+After the tour, you will have a few hours of free time to discover the area before the group boards a bus to Aguas Calientes to return to Cusco by train.

 Is a sleeping bag and mat included?

-Sleeping bags are not included and so we recommend bringing a compact three-season sleeping bag.
-If travelling between May and October a 4-season sleeping bag is recommended.
-These can be rented in our Ofice for US$ 20 for the entire trek.
-Foam mats are provided however some travellers also bring their own self-inflating
+Sleeping bags are not included, so we recommend bringing a compact three-season sleeping bag.
+If hiking between May and October, a 4-season sleeping bag is advisable.
+Rentals are available in our office for US$ 20 for the entire trek.
+While foam mats will be provided, many travelers choose to bring their own self-inflating mats for added comfort.

 Is purified water available on the trek?

-We recommend that you bring a refillable water bottle as boiled water will be provided in the morning at breakfast, at lunch and every evening after dinner.
+We suggest carrying a refillable water bottle as boiled water will be available during breakfast, lunch, and every evening after dinner to ensure you stay hydrated throughout the trek.

 What type of food will we get on the Lares Trek?

-Our cooks prepare excellent high-energy meals appropriate for a trek of this nature.
-The menu usually includes pasta, rice, chicken, fresh fruit and vegetables and a variety of oatmeal, eggs and other breakfast foods.
-Vegetarian alternatives are available upon request at the time of booking.
+Our skilled cooks prepare nutritious, high-energy meals suited to the demands of your trek.
+The menu typically features pasta, rice, chicken, fresh fruits and vegetables, alongside a variety of oatmeal, eggs, and other breakfast options.
+Vegetarian meals can be requested at the time of booking to cater to diverse dietary preferences.